nephio-project/porch/docs/content/en/docs/5_architecture_and_components/porch-apiserver/design.md

 - v1alpha2: Additional version for PackageVariantSet

 **Characteristics:**
-- Configuration API group for repository and variant management
+- Configuration API group for repository management
 - All resources are namespaced
 - Implemented as standard Kubernetes CRDs
 - Managed by separate controllers, not directly by API server